techprem324/techprem324/README.md

 ## 🎯 Career Goal

-To grow into a "strong product-based Software Engineer" who understands systems deeply, writes high-quality code, and delivers real business value.
+Grow into a "strong product-based Software Engineer" who understands systems deeply, writes high-quality code, and delivers real business value.

 ⭐ *I believe GitHub is not just about code — it’s about showing growth, discipline, and engineering mindset.*